Symbolic hunt of instabilities and bifurcations in reaction networks: Main results

 Then, for each coefficient $a_n$, the following expansion holds

-\end{theorem} The sum \eqref{cbcharpol} runs over all $n$-Child-Selections.
-We proceed with a definition. \begin{definition}[Fixed sign] A symbolic expression $P(\mathbf{r}')$ in the positive symbols $\mathbf{r}'>0$ is said to be of \emph{fixed sign} if its sign does not depend on the choice of the symbols $\mathbf{r}'$. \end{definition}
+\end{theorem} The sum \eqref{cbcharpol} runs over all $n$-Child-Selections. {We underline that each $n$-Child-Selection identifies a single monomial \eqref{cbmonomial}, and thus cannot be further expanded.
+In this sense, if we consider $a_n$ as a multilinear $n$-homogenous polynomials int the variables $\mathbf{r}'$, then \eqref{cbcharpol} uniquely expands the coefficient $a_n$ in a sum of monomials.} We proceed with a definition. \begin{definition}[Fixed sign] A symbolic expression $P(\mathbf{r}')$ in the positive symbols $\mathbf{r}'>0$ is said to be of \emph{fixed sign} if its sign does not depend on the choice of the symbols $\mathbf{r}'$. \end{definition}

 We have the following corollary.

 \begin{cor} A principal minor $\operatorname{det}G^{\bar{\mathbf{M}}^{(n)}}_{\bar{\mathbf{M}}^{(n)}}$ is of fixed sign if and only if

 for any two $n$-Child-Selections $\mathbf{J}_1^{(n)},\mathbf{J}_2^{(n)}$ such that